joaovvn/brasilcripto/README.md

   Search for cryptocurrencies.

 - ### Find details about each cryptocurrency

   You can see details about all the cryptocurrencies available on the CoinGecko API.

+- ### Favorites

+  Add currencies to your favorite list.

 ## Technologies